 This poem is the key tip to solve the puzzle.
 The locked door can only be unlocked by walking on the 8 black squares from lower right corner to upper left corner (this is our black river).
-All these 8 black squares must be walked step by step and without interrupted with another square, which means if someone also walks from one square to other square, the chain is interrupted (the calmness of the river is disturbed).
+All these 8 black squares must be walked step by step and without interrupted with another square, which means if someone also walks from one square to other square, the chain is interrupted(the calmness of the river is disturbed).
 Everyone must stand still till someone crosses all the 8 squares from one corner to the another.
 If the chain is completed without interruption the door is unlocked.
 The players are free to get out of the room.

 In this puzzle there are 4 doors in the room; one of them is entrance.
-When all players get into the room all doors are locked including the entrance door, the lights are on in the room at first, there is light button in the wall, when it is turned off the room gets dark.
+When all players get into the room all doors are locked including the entrance door. the lights are on in the room at first, there is light button in the wall, when it is turned off the room gets dark.
 There two laser walls in the room each of them passes from one corner of the room to the opposite corner.
 These lasers can only be seen in the dark.
 And interaction with these lasers is fatal.
 There are 4 panels in the walls, each consists of 3 arms all of which are up and a LED screen watch which is set to 10 seconds.
 The first arm closes the first laser wall, the second arm closes the second laser wall, and the third one unlocks the door which is at right of the panel.
-Each time only one arm in the room can be pulled down and whenever an arm is pulled down the watch is activated and starts to count from 10 to 0.
-When it reaches 0 the arm go backs to its position and everything is reset in the room.
+Each time only one arm in the room.
 So each time only one action can be made.
 In order to get out of the room, first or second arm must be pulled down to close the related laser wall.
 Then players must get to the right of the panel, but one of them must be left behind to unlock the door.
 The last one sacrifices himself for the team.
 One player can not get out of this room, since each door can only be unlocked for 10 seconds.
+Others are free to get out of the room, since each door can only be unlocked for 10 seconds.
 Others are free to get out of the room whenever the door is unlocked.